hexdreamer/tesseract-build/README.md

 #### Learning Tesseract

 Configuration can matter a lot for Tesseract.
-If you're new to it, you might need to dig in if you don't immediately get good results.
-Here are two resources I've consulted:
+You might need to dig in if you don't immediately get good results.
+Here are two resources we've consulted:

 - **Is there a Minimum / Maximum Text Size?
-(It won’t read screen text!)**  [https://tesseract-ocr.github.io/tessdoc/FAQ-Old#is-there-a-minimum--maximum-text-size-it-wont-read-screen-text]
+(It won’t read screen text!)**  <https://tesseract-ocr.github.io/tessdoc/FAQ-Old#is-there-a-minimum--maximum-text-size-it-wont-read-screen-text>

-- **Improving the quality of the output** [https://tesseract-ocr.github.io/tessdoc/ImproveQuality]
+- **Improving the quality of the output** <https://tesseract-ocr.github.io/tessdoc/ImproveQuality>